DR WILLIAM MOONEY

 Then came my residency, a total of six years at the Alfred Hospital in Melbourne.
 Although I tried many specialities, I kept being drawn back to ENT.
 I was simply fascinated with the depth and breadth of the specialty.
 It covered areas such as Neurosurgery, paediatrics, laryngology, head and neck cancer oncology as well as of course Rhinoplasty and Facial Plastic Surgery.

 The only other speciality I was interested in was plastic surgery.
 However, it was a very different era to now, as the only plastic surgery I saw in the public hospitals was amputations, burn victims and other traumas.
-About the only elective cosmetic surgery was Otoplasty(ear), Rhinoplasty(nose) and Breast Augmentation, and in those days, only really in the realm of celebrities and the super-wealthy.
+About the only elective cosmetic surgery was Otoplasty(ear), Rhinoplasty(nose) and Breast Augmentation, and in those days, was not commonly performed, nor was it taught in detail.

 SHADOWING LEADERS IN THE FIELD

-Six months at the Australasian Academy of Facial Plastic Surgery in Sydney was critical to learn how to run a practice as most ENT surgeons go into private practice with a mix of public hospital appointments.
+Six months at the Australasian Academy of Facial Plastic Surgery in Sydney was critical to learn how to run a practice as most ENT surgeons have a combined private practice and public hospital appointments.

 Then to London to work under two specialists famed in their fields.

-David Howard (President of British Laryngological Association), is one of the best head and neck cancer surgeons, anywhere.
+David Howard (Past President of the British Laryngological Association), is one of the most renowned head and neck cancer surgeons, anywhere.
 Howard was very calm, steady and deliberate.
 He taught me an invaluable technique to ensure each operative step progressed the surgery forward in order to advance the operation.
 This was critical learning.
 It taught me to operate calmly, effectively and always with purpose.

 Professor Valerie Lund is Professor of Rhinology at the Ear Institute, University College London and is an Honorary Consultant ENT Surgeon at the Royal National Throat Nose and Ear Hospital (University College London Trust), Moorfields Eye Hospital, and University College Hospital.
 She is considered one of the greatest rhinologists in the world.
 She taught me the delicacy of the nose and the value of a more restrained approach – the balance of surgery and medicine.
 She probably operated on about one in eight of her rhinology patients, treating many of the others with medications and a conservative technique.